-The assessment can either be at one of our assessment centres, over the telephone, or over a video call and will take about an hour.
+The assessment can either be at one of our assessment centres, over the telephone, or over a video call.
+These usually take an hour but can sometimes last a little longer.

 Our health professionals will write up a report after the assessment and share this with DWP.